 Applicant Criteria for Family Medicine Residency Programs

-1. Graduated from medical school or have patient care experience within five years of application.
+1. Graduated from medical school or have patient care experience (which may include an appropriate preparation for residency program) within five years of application.
 Medical schools must appear in one of the following directories:

 - American Osteopathic Association